vippsas/vipps-report-api/vipps-report-api.md

 ## Authenticating to the Report API

-There are currently two ways to connect to the Report API:
+There are two ways to connect to the Report API:
 * Using the merchant's own API keys for the sale unit.
 * Using the partner's API keys, called
   [partner keys](https://vippsas.github.io/vipps-developer-docs/docs/vipps-partner/#partner-keys).